rich-ramsey/positron-test/README.md

 ## Notes on model objects

-`b1.rds` was fitted locally on Apple Silicon (Mac Studio).
-If you refit the model in the Docker container (which runs in amd64 emulation), the resulting file will be larger due to different compression behaviour in the emulated environment.
+If you fit models both locally and inside the Docker container, the resulting model files may differ in size due to different compression behaviour between native and emulated (amd64) environments (I think!).
-The model results (estimates, ESS, Rhat) will be identical — compare summaries rather than file sizes.
+The model results (estimates, ESS, Rhat) will be identical — so compare summaries rather than file sizes.

-The model fitting chunk in `model.qmd` is set to `eval: true`.
+The model fitting chunk in model.qmd is set to eval: true.
 As this example is a simple model, it does not take very long.
-For more complex models this may take a long time, hence why the default would typically be `eval: false`.
+For more complex models this may take a long time, hence why the default would typically be eval: false.

 ## General workflow